1truong9song9hiep8/english-notes/C01N02-Pronouns.md

     **necessary.
 Sometimes you need *the* or *of the.***

-    1. I wasn’t well yesterday.
+    1. I wasn't well yesterday.
 I spent *most of the day* in bed. (most/ day)

     2. *Some cars* can go faster than others, (some/ cars)